buildbot/buildbot/master/docs/developer/database.rst

         :type reason: short unicode string
         :param properties: properties for this buildset
         :type properties: dictionary, where values are tuples of (value, source)
-        :param builderNames: builders specified by this buildset
+        :param builderids: builderids specified by this buildset
-        :type builderNames: list of strings
+        :type builderids: list of int
         :param external_idstring: external key to identify this buildset; defaults to None
         :type external_idstring: unicode string
         :param datetime submitted_at: time this buildset was created; defaults to the current time